-The azimuthal irradiance profiles at the peak of the 5^{th} , 10^{th} , 15^{th} and 20^{th} rings (this range covers the habitable zone for most exoplanets) shown in Figure 17 for the annular aperture with three curved radial obstructions consisting of 30° arcs of circles have more irregularities than we would like to see; however, it is consistent with the interference effects shown at the lower right of Figure 16 and in most of our simulations to date.
+The azimuthal irradiance profiles at the peak of the $5^{th}$ , $10^{th}$ , $15^{th}$ and $20^{th}$ rings (this range covers the habitable zone for most exoplanets) shown in Figure 20 for the annular aperture with three curved radial obstructions consisting of $60^{\circ}$ arcs of circles have more irregularities than we would like to see; however, it is consistent with the interference effects shown at the lower right of Figure 19 and in most of our simulations to date.

-Finally, we have modeled the diffraction effects of the 3 Tier Piewedge 12 Pinwheel Pupil concept discussed in Section 4.
+Finally, we have modeled the diffraction effects of the 3 Tier Piewedge 12 Pinwheel Pupil concept discussed in Section 5.
 This is a ten meter diameter, 36 segment primary mirror with 12 curved radial gaps which are each a 30° arc of a circle (thus the perceived uniform fan of diffracted light should cover the entire annulus twice over).
 The gap width is w = 0.002D, or 20mm.

-The simulated PSF is devoid of any discrete narrow diffraction flares; however, substantial interference effects are apparent.
+The simulated PSF shown in Figure 21 is devoid of any discrete narrow diffraction flares; however, substantial interference effects are apparent.
 The x and y-axis radial irradiance profiles are virtually identical as expected due to the bi-lateral symmetry of the pupil.
-The azimuthal irradiance profiles are indicated at the peak of the 5^{th} diffraction ring, as well as the 10^{th} , 15^{th} and 20^{th} ring, thus spanning the habitable zone for exoplanets.
-The azimuthal irradiance profile at the peak of the 5^{th} ring exhibits an almost sinusoidal variation with 12 cycles in the 360°.
+The azimuthal irradiance profiles are indicated at the peak of the 5th diffraction ring, as well as the 10th, 15th and 20th ring, thus spanning the habitable zone for exoplanets.
+The azimuthal irradiance profile at the peak of the 5th ring exhibits an almost sinusoidal variation with 12 cycles in the 360°.
 The peak-to-peak amplitude variation is about 20% of the mean value.
-The azimuthal irradiance profiles at the peak of the 10^{th} , 15^{th} and 20^{th} rings exhibit increasing relative peak-to-peak amplitude variations and pick up additional harmonics of the 12 cycles per revolution.
+The azimuthal irradiance profiles at the peak of the 10th, 15th and 20th rings exhibit increasing relative peak-to-peak amplitude variation is about 20% of the mean value.
+The azimuthal irradiance profiles at the peak of the 10th, 15th and 20th rings exhibit increasing relative peak-to-peak amplitude variation is about 20%.

-Figure 18.
+Figure 21.
 The 3 Tier Piewedge 12 segmented mirror configuration is illustrated with a relative gap width of w = 0.002D.
 The simulated PSF is devoid of any discrete narrow diffraction flares; however, substantial interference effects are apparent.
 The x and y-axis radial irradiance profiles and several azimuthal irradiance profiles are also indicated.